khaledalielden/ARTop/README.md

 # ARTop

-ARTop (Active Region Topology) is an open source code for studying topological quantities in solar active regions.
+ARTop (Active Region Topology) is a collaboration project for making an open source code for studying topological quantities in solar active regions.

 Link to the code
 https://github.com/DavidMacT/ARTop